DemSec/RaspberryPi_Video_Car/README.md

 This is a custom remake of the original Raspberry Pi Video Car Robot code

-My version of the code controlls the robot through an SSL encrypted (self signed)
+My version of the code controlls the robot through SSL encrypted (self signed)

 POST form requests instead of GET requests, and includes Apache server authenication.